aws-samples/aws-lambda-zombie-workshop/README.md

 3\.
 On the **Configure Cluster** page, leave the default cluster settings and click **Next**.

 4\.
+For the network policy, select the **Public Access** option.

 For the access policy, select the **Allow or deny access to one or more AWS accounts or IAM users** option in the dropdown and fill in your account ID.
 Your AWS Account ID is actually provided to you in the examples section so just copy and paste it into the text box.
 Make sure **Allow** is selected for the "Effect" dropdown option.
 Click **OK**.

 5\.
 Select **Next** to go to the domain review page.